 Years of experience

-The arts have taken over my life more lately, but I’ve never really stopped writing and editing.
 I write everything: books, humour, columns and articles for people like WIRED UK, New Scientist, and Creative Review.
 I’m also one of the Huffington Post bloggers; I use the platform to share advice about creativity.

 In 2006, at the age of 26, I was hired as Deputy Editor on national lifestyle publication ‘Move to the Country’.
 After this, I worked as a web editor for Shiny Media, looking after several of their popular culture blogs.